tnakagome/exray/README.md

 - maxframes=n : Limit the number of frames written to this value in each dump.
 Hardcoded limit is 100 frames.
 - outputfilter=exception-name|... : Pipe-separated (|) list of name of exceptions that will be excluded from output.
 Useful when you see numerous number of insignificant exceptions. you can write partial name of exceptions.
 For example, "InteractiveAugmentedIOException" will match the exception name in the above example.
 - pthread : Enable stack frame dumps from pthread functions.
 This only takes effect when you include src/interpose/PThead.cpp into the build.
 See the .cpp file for the target pthread functions.

+# Symbol Demangling
+C++ function names in the stack traces are mangled.
+For example, 14th frame in the above throw example contains this function name:

+	_ZN9ucbhelper7Content16getPropertyValueERKN3rtl8OUStringE

+If you want to derive the original function name from this mangled name, use c++ filt command like this:

+	$ c++filt _ZN9ucbhelper7Content16getPropertyValueERKN3rtl8OUStringE
+	ucbhelper::Content::getPropertyValue(rtl::OUString const&)

 # Tips
 - If your target application throws tons of exceptions and stacks are deep, this library can slow down its execution significantly due to the amount of output it generates.
 (Frame dumps are serialized by a global mutex.)
 In such cases, filter out unnecessary exceptions by the "outputfilter" option and limit the number of frames by the "maxframes" option.